AnyBody/anybody-tutorial/MuscleRecruitment/lesson3.md

 carries.

 Before we try it out, let us set up a model that makes more physiological sense than the previous one.
-Please {download}`download and save this zip file <Downloads/Bike2D.zip>` and unpack it into some working directory.
+Please {download}`download and savethis zip file <Downloads/Bike2D.zip>` and unpack it into some working directory.
 Then open AnyBody and load the file Bike2D.main.any.
 After you have compiled the model into memory you can open up a Model View window and see this picture: